RenaudDev/PaperPause/.docs/DAILY_WORKFLOW_SETUP.md

 # Daily Workflow Setup - Complete ✅

+> Baseline doc: this describes the **current** GitHub Actions workflow.\n
+> Autonomy vNext scheduling is defined in `mission-control/rollout-schedule.md` and the PRD in `.docs/prd/`.\n
+> Foreman/Designer/QA/strict-JIT PDFs are part of the PRD rollout and may not be fully implemented yet.

 ## What Was Set Up

 A fully automated GitHub Actions workflow that runs daily to generate and publish coloring page images.